HelloJocelynLu/EFGs/README.rst

     * Mark ‘special’ carbon atoms (carbon atoms with double/triple bonds, acetal carbons and three-membered heterocycles.)
     * Merge all connected marked atoms to a single functional group
 3. **Identify simple carbon chains**: sp3 carbons connected by two or more hydrogens
 4. **Other single atoms** The number of single atoms can be significantly reduced by defining subclasses and merging some of them together.
 All atoms are classified by their aromaticity, degree and formal charge and recorded as element symbol followed by three number corresponding to above properties.
-For example, Hydrogen ($𝐻_2$) would be H010, methyl group would be C010.
+For example, Hydrogen (H\ :sub:`2`) would be H010, methyl group would be C010.

 .. image:: image.png